-Similar to our CFMLI project, this project also aims to protect endangered forests in Cambodia, and to secure the income sources of the targeted communities who live off the forests’ resources.
-By strengthening sustainable forest management and bio-energy markets, we support environmental sustainability and contribute to the reduction of greenhouse gas emissions in Cambodia.
+Similar to our CFMLI project, this project also aimed to protect endangered forests in Cambodia, and to secure the income sources of the targeted communities who live off the forests’ resources.
+By strengthening sustainable forest management and bio-energy markets, we supported environmental sustainability and contributed to the reduction of greenhouse gas emissions in Cambodia.

-The project takes place in four Cambodian provinces: Kampong Speu, Kampong Chnang, Pursat and Battambang.
-Mlup Baitong supports target communities to establish Community Forestry and Community Protected Areas, building their capacities in sustainable forest management along the way.
+The project took place in four Cambodian provinces: Kampong Speu, Kampong Chnang, Pursat and Battambang.
+Mlup Baitong supported target communities to establish Community Forestry and Community Protected Areas, building their capacities in sustainable forest management along the way.
 Community members set up patrolling activities to protect their sites from illegal logging activities.
-At the same time, they find new ways to sustain their livelihoods in a beneficial way for both nature and people.
-They develop business plans for their new income sources to make sure that their ideas are viable.
-They also get trained in sustainable community land use planning, which ensures a positive development for the future to come.
+At the same time, they found new ways to sustain their livelihoods in a beneficial way for both nature and people.
+They developed business plans for their new income sources to make sure that their ideas are viable.
+They were also trained in sustainable community land use planning, which ensures a positive development for the future to come.

 Improving the environment